-TRUMATIC S3002 SPACE HEATER
+TRUMA SPACE HEATER

 The Trumatic S3002 is a liquid gas heater with automatic igniter and thermostat.
-It is fitted beneath the wardrobe.
-As an option, the Truma Ultraheat may be specified at the time of ordering.
+It is fitted beneath the wardrobe and incorporates the Trumavent fan for efficient distribution of the blown warm air supply.
+Depending on the exact model, Truma Ultraheat may also be fitted.
 This thermostatically controlled mains heating unit is attached to the rear of the S3002, and operating instructions follow this section.